veronikaro/dashboard-pivot-ionic/README.md

 [![Flexmonster Pivot Table & Charts](https://www.flexmonster.com/fm_uploads/2020/06/GitHub_fm.png)](https://flexmonster.com)

-## Flexmonster Pivot Table & Charts

-Flexmonster Pivot is a powerful JavaScript tool for interactive web reporting.
-It allows you to visualize and analyze data from JSON, CSV, SQL, NoSQL, Elasticsearch, and OLAP data sources fast and conveniently.
-Flexmonster is designed to integrate seamlessly with any client-side framework and can be easily embedded into your application.

 This repository holds the source code for a simple [Ionic React](https://ionicframework.com/docs/react) and Flexmonster Pivot Table & Charts project:
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)